Precision Mensuration

 Handy for wood work & sifting through raw stock.

-Chromed, dial caliper gage with a 0 to 0.8" measurement range
+Chromed, dial caliper gauge with a 0 to 0.8"

 box storage.